Embark on our 2019 Bourgogne Wine Study Tour with professional-level instruction on site coupled with a certificate program!

 Andrew Jefford was gracious, charming, knowledgeable and dedicated.
 I would love to do future tours with Andrew as leader."

-Assisting the instructor and making sure logistics run smoothly and that your needs are answered will be Mary Kirk-Bonnet, Sommelière-Conseil.
-Mary has been leading wine tours in France for over 10 years, and teaches wine in the Paris area.
+Assisting the instructor and making sure logistics run smoothly and that your needs are answered will be Mary Kirk, Sommelière-Conseil.
+Mary has been leading wine tours in the Loire Valley for over 10 years, and teaches wine in the Paris area.

-- Participants arrive independently to Beaune and check in to the Ibis Styles Beaune Centre, ideally located in the town center.
+- Participants arrive independently in Beaune and check in to 4-star Mercure Beaune Centre, well-located close to the town center.

 - Walk in the Grand Cru vineyards with a representative of Domaine William Fèvre to see the Kimmeridgian terroir, then taste through their large range of wines.

-- After lunch at the Bistrot des Grands Crus, visit another great producer like Domaine Dauvissat or Domaine Droin.
+- After a gourmet lunch at Au Fil du Zinc, visit another great producer like Droin or Louis Michel.

-- Return to Beaune for an evening on your own with our restaurant suggestions.
+- Return to Beaune for an evening on your own with our dining suggestions.

-- Enjoy a gastronomic lunch at Michelin 1-star Le Montrachet restaurant in Puligny.
+- Enjoy a gastronomic lunch at elegant Le Montrachet restaurant in Puligny.

 - Join Andrew for a walk through the vineyards of Grand Cru Le Montrachet.

-- Visit a top estate in Volnay or Pommard, like Domaine Michel Lafarge or Domaine Marquis d'Angerville.
+- Visit a top estate in Volnay or Pommard, like Domaine Michel Lafarge, Domaine de la Pousse d’Or or Domaine Marquis d'Angerville.

 - The evening is yours to explore Beaune and dine on your own.

-- In Pouilly-Fuissé, the biggest communal appellation in Bourgogne, visit and taste at a top producer like Maison Verget or Chateau de Fuissé.
+- In Pouilly-Fuissé, the biggest communal appellation in Bourgogne, visit and taste at a top producer like Maison Verget, Domaine Thibert or Chateau de Fuissé.

-- This afternoon, visit two great producers in the Côtes Chalonnaise, like Domaine Michel Juillot or Domaine Vincent Lumpp.
+- This afternoon visit two great producers in the Côtes Chalonnaise, like Domaine du Cellier aux Moines or Maison Faively.

 - Your farewell dinner is at the lovely Michelin 1-star restaurant Jardin des Remparts in Beaune.

-- Back to the Côte de Nuits today, starting with a visit and tasting at an elite domaine like Clos des Lambrays or Domaine Bertagna.
+- Back to the Côte de Nuits today for visits and tastings at two elite producers like Clos des Lambrays, Drouhin-Laroze or Anne Gros.

 - Your study trip ends with a group transfer to the Gare SNCF Dijon-Ville train station.